 Why Use BSR/RESNET/ICC 380-2016 in Place of ASTM Standard E779-10.
-ASTM Standard E779-10 requires multi-point testing at a range of 10 to 60 Pa in 5 to 10 Pa increments using both pressurization AND depressurization of the building and the reporting requirements include: fan pressurization measurements (inside-outside zero flow building pressure differences), inside and outside temperatures (at start and end of test), the product of the absolute value of the indoor/outdoor air temperature difference multiplied by the building height, tabular list of all air leakage measurements and calculations (time, building pressure difference, air exceeding five air changes per hour in Climate Zones 1 and 2, and three air changes per hour in Climate Zones 3 through 8.
-Testing shall be conducted in accordance with BRS/RESNET/ICC 380, ASTM E779 or ASTM E1827 and reported at a pressure of 0.2 inch w.g.
-(50 Pascals).
-Where required by the code official, testing shall be conducted by an approved third party.
-A written report of the results of the test shall be signed by the party conducting the test and provided to the code official.
-Testing shall be performed at any time after creation of all penetrations of the building thermal envelope.

-Committee Action: Approved as Modified Modify as follows: R402.4.1.2 (N1102.4.1.2) Testing.
-The building or dwelling unit shall be tested and verified as having an air leakage rate not density, nominal airflow, fan airflow rate, air leakage rate, deviations from standard procedure, wind speed and direction and whether it is estimated or measured on site (if measured on site, the height above ground at which the wind speed was measured), and the calculation details (leakage coefficient, pressure exponent, effective leakage area for pressurization and depressurization and combined results, whether a reference pressure other than 4 Pa was used, and an estimate of confidence limits).
-This is a test method more suitable for research testing than code enforcement, so we adopted BSR/RESNET/ICC 380-2016 with references to several air-flow related residential building metrics.
-It builds off of existing American National Standards to provide standard
+ASTM Standard E779-10 requires multi-point testing at a range of 10 to 60 Pa in 5 to 10 Pa increments using both pressurization AND depressurization of the building and the reporting requirements include: fan pressurization measurements (inside-outside zero flow building pressure differences), inside and outside temperatures (at start and end of test), the product of the absolute value of the indoor/outdoor air temperature difference multiplied by the building height, tabular list of all air leakage measurements and calculations (time, building pressure difference, air density, nominal airflow, fan airflow rate, air leakage rate, deviations from standard procedure, wind speed and direction and whether it is estimated or measured on site (if measured on site, the height above ground at which the wind speed was measured), and the calculation details (leakage coefficient, pressure exponent, effective leakage area for pressurization and depressurization and combined results, whether a reference pressure other than 4 Pa was used, and an estimate of confidence limits).
+This is a test method more suitable for research testing than code enforcement, so we adopted BSR/RESNET/ICC 380-2016 with references to specific calculation procedures found in ASTM Standard E779-10.